-Policy authority for cost recovery for export regulatory activities was reaffirmed in the 2023-24 Midyear Economic and Fiscal Outlook through the government's Securing the future of agricultural trade measure.
-This measure announced a \$91.8 million over 2 years to sustain delivery of key department export trade and regulatory functions and to ensure departmental services continue to meet the growing demands of Australia's agriculture and good product export industries.
+Policy authority for cost recovery of export regulatory activities was reaffirmed in the 2023-24 Midyear Economic Fiscal Outlook through the government's Securing the future of agricultural trade measure.
+This measure announced funding of \$91.8 million over 2 years to sustain delivery of key department export trade and regulatory functions to ensure departmental services continue to meet the growing demands of Australia's agriculture and food export industries.

-A further \$3.7 million under the measure has been provided to enable development of an ongoing sustainable funding model over three years.
-Development of this model will ensure the department is appropriately resourced through both cost recovery and appropriation funding to undertake its export regulatory activities, trade, national coordination, and leadership activities.
+A further \$3.7 million under the measure has been provided to enable development of an ongoing sustainable funding model over 3 years.
+Development of this model will ensure the department is appropriately resourced through both cost recovery and appropriation funding to undertake it's export regulatory activities, trade, national coordination and leadership activities.